Cerchie/event-sourcing-for-the-rest-of-us/README.md

 8. Save the changes.
 Run Ctrl+C to stop the server, then  `npx next dev` to re-run it.

 9. You should see the downstream error emanating from `db.js`, `Error: Cannot read properties of undefined (reading '0')`, which indicates that the app is past kafka errors.
+You can confirm that kafka is working here by viewing the messages in your 'test' topic